NatLabRockies/LabProcessTracker/README.md

     directory (e.g., `~/Documents/process_tracking_outputs/scan_log.csv`).
 - If a scan log .csv file already exists, new session outputs will be appended to the existing file.
-- **Custom output location:** You can specify a custom output directory by providing a command-line argument when starting the tracker:
+- **Custom output location (CLI only):** You can specify a custom output directoryby providing a command-line argument when starting the tracker:

   ```bash
   python src/process_tracker.py --output-dir /path/to/your/folder